JustusAdam/marvin-docs/source/adapters.rst

 For both of the following adapters you'll have to create a new `bot user <https://api.slack.com/bot-users>`__ for your slack team.

+Also for both of the following adapters you'll have to invite your bot to any channel in which it should be active (in slack) using ``/invite <botname>``.

 Real Time Messaging API
 ^^^^^^^^^^^^^^^^^^^^^^^